 Acolytes wear either white or red vestments similar to those of the lectors, chalice bearers, and choir members.
 We have acolyte masters who thoroughly train our acolytes before they begin their service.
 During the service the vergers supervise and direct the acolytes.

-The ushers at Church of the Ascension will welcome you as enter the church.
+The ushers at Church of the Ascension will welcome you as enter the sanctuary.
 They are on hand to answer questions and provide help with directions as needed.
 They will offer a bulletin, which contains the order of worship and readings for the service.

 Ushers are responsible for beginning the service with the ringing of the church bells.
 They collect the offerings, assist in directing communion and close the service, again with the ringing of the bells.